Effective: May 16, 2018

 Certain third-party services may be incorporated into the Sites and Services, such as online advertising networks, may collect information about your visits to the sites for purposes including but not limited to interest-based advertising.
 This information could be combined with information collected from other sites.
 Such information may include but is not limited to IP addresses, pages visited, cookies, times and dates of visits, browser or operating system configuration, etc.

 We may also use or share the information we collect as described below.

-- We may employ other companies and individuals to perform functions on our behalf.
-Examples may include providing technical assistance and hosting services.
+- We may engage other companies and individuals to perform functions on our behalf including for technical assistance and hosting services.
 These other companies will have access to the information we collect information only as necessary to perform their functions and to the extent permitted by law.

-- We may analyze the information we collect in the aggregate form in order to operate, maintain, manage, and improve our products and services.
-We may share this aggregate data with our affiliates and agents and disclose aggregated user statistics in order to describe our products and services to current and prospective clients and to other third parties for other lawful purposes.
+- We may use the information we collect in order to operate, create, build upon, maintain, manage, and improve the Sites and Services.
+We may share this data with our clients, affiliates, business partners and agents.
+We may also disclose data in order to provide our products and services to current and prospective clients and to other third parties for other lawful purposes.

-- We may share some or all of the information we collect with our parent companies, subsidiaries, joint ventures or other companies under common control with us.
+- We may share the information we collect with our partners, parent companies, subsidiaries, joint ventures or other companies under common control with us.

 - In the event of a corporate sale, merger, reorganization, sale of assets, dissolution, or similar event the information we collect information may be part of the transferred assets.

 We may also disclose the information we collect when required by law, court order or other government or law enforcement authority or regulatory agency, or whenever we believe that disclosing such information is necessary or advisable, for example, to protect the rights of property, or safety of us or others.